Iron Chariots and the Limits of Self-Effort

 When God Is With Us, Yet the Battle Remains

-“And the LORD was with Judah, and he took possession of the hill country, but he could not drive out the inhabitants of the plain because they had chariots of iron.”
+“The LORD was with the men of Judah.
+They took possession of the hill country, but they were unable to drive the people from the plains, because they had chariots fitted with iron.”
 (Judges 1:19)

-I think that tension exposes one of our more common assumptions: that if God is truly with us, victory should be immediate, obvious, and complete.
+I think that tension exposes one of our more common assumptions: that if God is truly with us, victory should be easy, immediate, and complete.

 God’s presence does not cancel human limits